RitvikGoparaju/IntegratedTravelPortal/README.md

 sort price descending<br>

 ##Project Highlights
-It, in my opinion, is a wonderful project for it calls for implementing almost all OOPS concepts, like *Inheritence, Polymorphism, Abstraction, Encapsulation, etc.* along with *Function Overloading* & *Operator Overloading*.
+It, in my opinion, is a wonderful project for it calls for implementing almost all OOPS concepts, like *Inheritence, Polymorphism, Abstraction, Encapsulation, etc.* along with *Function Overloading* & *Operator Overloading* (*Functors* too).

 ##Note
 The requirements of all the base classes can be understood by reading the comments in the respective header files, viz., `Portal.h`, `Airline.h`, `Flight.h`.